Action Promotions

-In the 1970s professional wrestling came to the forefront for Harold and in 1978 he formed Action Promotions.
+In the 1970s professional wrestling came to the forefront of interests for Mancunian Harold Weller and in 1978 he formed Action Promotions.
 Action Promotions were the north western arm of the British Wrestling Alliance, an innovative grouping who organised their own championship contests and only those champions were recognised in the halls of their dozen or so members.
 Championships were contested not just for the men, but for the ladies, tag teams and mixed tag teams which featured on their bills.
 It was the ladies of the ring that brought the BWA to national attention, and Action Promotions specialised in female wrestling.

 See also British Wrestling Alliance